Journalism and media writing courses

-Learn how to make your writing – whether it’s for news stories, features, press releases or content marketing – more compelling
+Learn the craft of writing, whether it’s for news stories, features or content marketing

 Writing Essentials online course – self-paced and flexible